jiyong-park/jiyong-park.github.io/_pages/research.md

 4. “Externality of Digital Market Efficiency: An Empirical Analysis of Bilateral Reviews in Sharing Economy and Gentrification,” with Young Kwark, Kyung Sung Jung (U. Florida) and Juhee Kwon (CityU HK)
 5. “Converting Supporters into Investors: Evidence from Reward-based and Equity-based Crowdfunding,” with Keongtae Kim (CUHK)
 6. “The Democratized Crowd?
 Gender Differences in the Stages of New Product Development of Crowdfunding,” with Jongho Kim (KAIST) and Jinhyuk Lee (Korea U.)
+7. “Are You Confident in Your Prediction?
+An Economic Analysis of Predictive Uncertainty and Data Management,” with Byungtae Lee (KAIST)
+8. “Grid Computing and Online Contents Platforms,” with Eric Hyeokkoo Kwon (NTU) and Jungpil Hahn (NUS)